dannguyen/death-data/READINGS.md

-http://www.vice.com/en_se/read/david-simon-talks-about-where-the-baltimore-police-went-wrong-429
+[David Simon Talks About Where the Baltimore Police Went Wrong] http://www.vice.com/en_se/read/david-simon-talks-about-where-the-baltimore-police-went-wrong-429

 > The second thing Marty did, in order to be governor, involves the stats themselves.
 In the beginning, under Norris, he did get a better brand of police work and we can credit a legitimate 12 to 15 percent decline in homicides.
 Again, that was a restoration of an investigative deterrent in the early years of that administration.
 But it wasn't enough to declare a Baltimore Miracle, by any means.